teolotti/dtnsim-SDN/README.md

 Note: Nodes will remain static in the simulation visualization.
 Indeed, the dynamic of the network is captured in the "contact plans" which comprises a list of all time-bound communication opportunities between nodes.
 In other words, if simulating mobile network, the mobility should be captured in such contact plans and provided to DTNSIM as input.

+## ION Support ##

+Interplanetary Overlay Network (ION) flight code is supported in the support-ion branch.
+Currenly, ION 3.5.0 Contact Graph Routing library is supported by DTNSIM.

 ## HDTN Support ##

 High-rate Delay Tolerant Network (HDTN) flight code is supported in the support-hdtn branch.
 To run DTNSIM using HDTN routing